 One distinctive of our program is that it allows our students to study while in ministry rather than to study for ministry.
-Most of our students continue in a full-time position while they study.
+Most of our students continue in full-time positions while they study.
 They find that our academic format not only adapts to their schedules, but also enhances their ministries.